Dumbarton Academy: Miscellaneous

-Dumbarton is located in the west of Scotland, where the River Leven meets the River Clyde, Just south of Loch Lomond, adding to the town's scenic appeal.
-Dumbarton Castle, situated on a volcanic rock, has been an important historical site for centuries.
-The town's location has supported its growth, particularly during the shipbuilding era, making it a significant place in Scotland's history.

-Dumbarton was once the capital of the Kingdom of Strathclyde, a Celtic kingdom that existed from the 6th to the 11th century.
-During this time, Dumbarton Castle was an important stronghold and served as the royal residence.

 Uniform, Crest and Latin Motto

-The schools colour are a Royal blue and a contrasting bright yellow.
+The schools colour are a royal blue and a contrasting bright yellow.

-Historically the School blazer was of Royal blue colour.
+Historically the school blazer was of royal blue colour.
 Now Dumbarton Academy's uniform includes a black blazer with additional blue ribbon for senior pupils at the school, white shirt, school tie, dark trousers or skirt, and black shoes.
 Students may also wear a school jumper or cardigan in colder weather.

 The schools crest is a traditional shield shape that bears the depiction of an elephant bearing a castle upon its back at the top of the crest.
 The elephant is a prominent symbol within Dumbarton, likely being used as a symbol of strength and grandeur in medieval Europe.
-The association (some have claimed) is akin to the naming of "elephant and castle" in London though there is no evidence for this and why the elephant is such a prominent symbol in Dumbarton is mere speculation.
+The association (some have claimed) is akin to the naming of Elephant and Castle in London though there is no evidence for this and why the elephant is such a prominent symbol in Dumbarton is mere speculation.
 On the bottom of the crest is depicted the dormant volcanic rock of Dumbarton.
 While the current crest bears no official heraldic authority, the school does not have an official coat of arms, historically speaking the school would use the official arms of the town of Dumbarton.

 Dumbarton Academy's Latin motto is "Fortitudo et Fidelitas," which translates to "Strength and Loyalty."

-Enrolment and School Houses
+Enrolment and school houses

 The school has an enrolment of just around 500 pupils split between 6 years.

 Dumbarton Academy has four houses: Fruin, Clyde, Leven, and Luss.
 These houses are named after notable Rivers in the local area.